Generation YES

 Youth and Educators Succeeding, formerly known as Generation YES, was a U.S. based non-profit organization that works with schools around the world to empower underserved students and ensure that technology investments in education are both cost effective and meaningful.
 Dr. Dennis Harper was the founder and CEO from 1996 to 2020; upon his retirement, Adam F.C.
 Fletcher succeeded him.
 YES programs focused on student centered, project-based learning "experiences that impact student's lives and increase student involvement in school and community through the use of technology."
 In addition, research showed "all YES programs improved the use of technology in the school as a whole."

 History

 Youth and Educators Succeeding was founded by Dr. Dennis Harper in 1995 when he was a technology director for the Olympia, Washington school district.
 He wrote a United States Department of Education Technology Innovation Challenge Grant proposal to develop an initiative to involve children in the acceptance of technology in curriculum.
 The grant was approved in 1996 for five years, concluding in 2001.
 In 2020, Adam Fletcher became the Executive Director of Youth and Educators Succeeding.

 The organization was a 501(c)(3) supported by schools and partnerships with other organizations to develop customized student technology programs.

 The organization closed permanently in 2022.

+Generation YES continues under the auspices of the Ohio Management Council where their curriculum, 20 years of research, and numerous videos are available to K-12 schools.